HiLo: Exploiting High Low Frequency Relations for Unbiased Panoptic Scene Graph Generation: Supplementary material for HiLo

 \subsection{Comparison to the state-of-the-art}

 \textbf{PSG}.
 Tab.~\ref{table:psg_main_results} reports the performance of our method compared to the state-of-the-art on the PSG dataset~\cite{yang2022panoptic}.
 We separate the methods into two groups.
 The first are two-stage methods consisting of a separate segmentor and relation predictor, which are modified for the PSG task in \cite{yang2022panoptic}.
 The second are one-stage end-to-end methods, which are able to simultaneously predict panoptic segmentation and relations.
 Our method belongs to the second category.
 For a fair comparison between the different methods, we use the same Resnet-50 \cite{he2016deep} backbone.
 Our method shows superior performance compared to all previous methods.
 Particularly, it outperforms the previous best-performing method PSGTR \cite{yang2022panoptic} by a large margin, \ie +6\% in R@100 and +11\% in mR@100.
 Our model is able to converge within only 12 epochs of training, whereas PSGTR \cite{yang2022panoptic} is trained for 60 epochs.
 We also evaluate our method using pre-trained transformer-based backbones, \ie Swin-B and Swin-L~\cite{liu2021swin}, with the latter being a bigger model.
 Our results are consistently improved over all metrics due the powerful feature representation ability of the transformer.
+We also conducted a visual comparison, as shown in Fig. \ref{fig:visual}.

 \textbf{SGG}.
 Here we study whether our approach that was developed for the PSG task can also be applied to the SGG task.
 In Tab.~\ref{table:vg_main_results}, we conduct experiments on the VG-150 dataset.
 Following IETrans~\cite{zhang2022fine}, we extend our \emph{unbiased} HiLo framework (Sec.~\ref{sec:framework}) without our PSG-specific baseline (Sec.~\ref{sec:baseline}) to four state-of-the-art \emph{biased} SGG methods, namely MOTIF \cite{zellers2018neural}, VCTree \cite{tang2019learning}, Transformer \cite{tang2020unbiased} and GPSNet \cite{lin2020gps}, using the implementation of \cite{zhang2022fine}.
 Compared to the unbiased IETrans \cite{zhang2022fine} method, our method improves mean recall without sacrificing recall, demonstrating its effectiveness in enhancing the performance of low-frequency relations.
 Compared to the biased baselines \cite{zellers2018neural, tang2019learning, tang2020unbiased, lin2020gps}, our method achieves a significantly larger mean recall, while still maintaining an acceptable recall.
 This indicates that our method can improve the performance of low-frequency relations while also taking into account the performance of high-frequency relations.
 It also shows that the HiLo framework is a general technique that yields systematic improvements in both the PSG and SGG tasks.